MBurchard/bit-log/README.md

 the configuration across the entire code base.
 Log levels should be configured centrally, in other words by calling `configureLogging`.

-It is of course also possible to completely overwrite the default configuration, i.e. to customise the root logger and register a different appender than the `ConsoleAppender`.
+It is of course also possible to completely overwrite the default configuration, i.e. to customize the root logger and register a different appender than the `ConsoleAppender`.

 #### Additional Appender